 As someone who travels about 16 weeks out of the year, I definitely burn through my share of bags.
 My luggage and travel backpacks get almost constant use, so I’m pretty hard on them.
 To top it off, some of the items I’ve purchased just aren’t made very well.

 Fortunately, I’ve had a really positive experience with several carry-on travel backpacks.
 Ultimately, that’s why I decided to review the best travel backpacks available today.

-By considering the bags on our list and hearing about our experience with them, you can (hopefully) find the best bag for you and avoid paying for a bag that doesn’t meet your needs.
+By considering the bags on this list and hearing about our experience with them, you can (hopefully) find the best bag for you and avoid paying for a bag that doesn’t meet your needs.

 How We Chose the Best Travel Backpacks